 Reduce the Intern line item by $7,000 since we did not hire a second full time intern during the summer.

+Increase the CDRPC Workshop line item to reflect additional costs associated with hosting a second workshop

 Increase the Consultant Line item due to the new NYS DOS green infrastructure related task, additional consultant services related to our website activities, and work associated with the Executive Director search.

+Increase the Data Purchase line item to reflect the cost of the IMPLAN O)nline data base system.

+Increase the Office Supply line item to purchase additional office supplies as a result of new staff hirings.

 Reduce the Rent line item since the construction of the two new office spaces were less than estimated.

+Reduce the Postage line item since there is more activity via the internet and social media.

 Reduce the Health Insurance line item to more accurately reflect expense to date.